frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 # I want to find the report I am interested in

-**10:** As a Frank tester, I want to see a table of reports when I open the Ladybug GUI.
-Each row of the table should be a report and each column should be a metadata attribute.
-In this table I can search the report of the adapter run that I want to examine.
+**5:** Given is that I am developing an application and that I did some test.
+As a Frank developer, I want to see a table of my reports in which I can search for the report about my test.
+This helps me to produce regression tests.

-**20:** As a Frank tester, when I click a row in the table I want to see the corresponding report in the tree view.
-This allows me to examine it in more detail.

-**100:** As a Frank tester, I want to see at least the following metadata attributes in the report table:
+**10:** Given is that some messages have been processed.
+As a service manager I want to see a table of my reports that shows me what messages were succesfully processed and what messages could not be processed correctly.
+I want to see the status for each message and also some metadata that gives me a hint where to look for problems.
+**15:** Given is that some messages have been processed.
+As a support engineer I want to see a table of my reports that gives me an overview of how the system is operating: how many errors? how many messages? what are the general characteristics of the messages?
+I want to use this table as a starting point for more detailed research.
+This goal is achieved when the following metadata fields are supplied as table columns:

 * **Name:** The name of the report, which is the name of the outermost start checkpoint.
 * **Correlation id:** See vision.
 * **Storage id:** The id assigned to the report when it was stored.
-* **End time:** The timestamp at which the outermost end checkpoint was created.
+* **End time:** The timestamp at which the last checkpoint was created.
-* **Duration:** The time interval between the outermost start checkpoint and the outermost end checkpoint.
+* **Duration:** The duration of processing the message.
 * **Status:** The status with which the pipeline ended, should be SUCCESS or ERROR.
 * **Number of checkpoints**
-* **Estimated memory usage:** TODO: What does this mean?
+* **Estimated memory usage:** Estimated amount of memory needed to work with this report (size when the data is not compressed).
-* **Storage size:** TODO: What does this mean?
+* **Storage size:** Estimated number of bytes needed to store this report (size needed after possible data compression).

+**20:** As a Frank developer, support engineer or service manager, when I click a row in the table I want to see the corresponding report in the tree view so that I can examine it in more detail.

 **120:** As a Frank developer, I want to be able to add columns to the report table in addition to the ones shown in story **100**.
 This way I can support the customer's tester who wants to search reports based on customer-specific data (see story **10**).
 As a Frank developer I am willing to write Spring XML files to achieve this for the customer.
 Customer specific data appears in the checkpoints of the reports, so I need Java Beans that together provide flexible search capabilities.